 “Prayer blankets is such a lovely ministry that takes the love and the prayers of those present and truly infuses them into their work of tying knots in the blankets.
-It’s the taking time to pray for others that reminds you how blessed we are.
-It was a peaceful, focused prayer time, and we received friendship and support from those present.
-It’s a way to share your faith by giving blanket to those suffering from terrible illness or loss.”
+It’s the taking time to pray for others that reminds you how blessed we are.”

 “Sharing with other parents who are going through this same sacrament preparation experience helps us all grow in faith.”